anonhostpi/Auto-GPT-Wiki/Contributing.md

 - He's spotted a problem.
 It's quite a lot of work even for Bill, who is a senior software engineer.
 So that's likely to take a load off of the shoulders of the core-team.
 - A quick search of issues / PRs suggests nobody's on it
 - He's created a Draft-PR on GitHub and filled in the description
+    - He's filled in the description
+        - Clean summary of the problem he's addressing
+        - Clean summary of how he's gona solve it
+        - links to related resources
+        - and he's put his DiscordId in too
 - He's jumped on the Discord, and floated his proposal in the right channel (#dev-chat)
     - A maintainer has picked up and greenlighted his PR
     - Eddie the Eagle (also a quality contributor) had the same idea, but (while searching) sees Bill's draftPR and joins forces